 The following table contains a sampling of character encodings.
 Supported encodings vary from product to product.
-For example, to see the full list of the character encodings that are supported by Java 2 Software Development Kit, Standard Edition, v.
-1.4.2 go to http://java.sun.com/j2se/1.4.2/docs/guide/intl/encoding.doc.html.
+For example, to see the full list of the character encodings that are supported by the Java Platform, Standard Edition 7 Software Development Kit, go to http://docs.oracle.com/javase/7/docs/technotes/guides/intl/encoding.doc.html.

 Table 2.
-Sample Character Encodings
+Sample character encodings